Trends, Events and Issues

 There is a growing dependence on the education system to provide a solid foundation for society’s future, to develop engaged and ethical citizens who will be able to use their skills and competencies to effectively resolve environmental, economic, political and cultural issues, and to ensure that the upcoming generation is healthy and active.
 Expanding the definition of learner success to encompass more than academic outcomes creates a significant increase in community expectations of the education system and in expectations of educators.

-The Division acknowledges the enduring and integral commitment of teachers to promote citizenship and social responsibility, to teach and model an active and healthy lifestyle, to deal with the growing issues of drugs and alcohol that have become more prevalent with youth, and to prepare students to take their place in a rapidly changing world.
+Our Parkland School Division staff members demonstrate an enduring and integral commitment to promote citizenship and social responsibility, to teach and model an active and healthy lifestyle, to deal with the growing issues of drugs and alcohol that have become more prevalent with youth, and to prepare students to take their place in a rapidly changing world.
 The Division also recognizes the important roles community members and experts play in collaborating with educators to respond adequately to the broader outcomes of education.

 This education plan identifies emerging and continuing trends and issues in education that must be considered in planning for student success and well-being:

-- The Board recognizes a continued need to embrace our First Nations, Métis and Inuit learners, families and communities;
+- Issue: The Board recognizes a continued need to embrace First Nations, Métis and Inuit learners, families and communities.